AndreFPDA/picolib/README.md

 [!NOTE] ATTENTION: The environment variable export and CMAKE must be executed only once the terminal is opened.

+Do it in build and point where is the pico-sdk directory located:
 ```
 export PICO_SDK_PATH=../../../pico-sdk
 ```